contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/04_manage-api.md

 # 5. Invoke the web API

-Now that your environment is all set, you can call the agent with Swagger UI for example.
+Now that your environment is all set, you can call your API with Swagger UI for example.

 From the **Overview** tab, select your Endpoint from the left panel and click the **swagger** button.